Solar Panel Kit Overview

-Planning your Solar System needs is important, and if you are still trying to narrow down exactly what you need, I’ve included a good video below.
+Planning your Solar System needs is essential, and if you are trying to narrow down exactly what you need, I’ve included what I consider one of the better videos below.

 Why a 1000 Watt Solar Panel?

-You do not need a 1000 watt solar panel kit to start your journey off-grid, but a kit this size is a great start!
+You do not need a 1000-watt solar panel kit to start your journey off-grid, but a kit this size is a good start.
 This size solar panel kit will provide enough power during the day while also charging batteries to be used at night.
-If a 1,000-watt kit is a big leap, you might also consider a 500 Watt solar panel kit.
+If a 1,000-watt kit is a big leap, you might consider a 500 Watt solar panel kit.

 How Much Energy Will a 1,000 Watt Kit Generate?

 Many solar panel kits are 24-volt systems.
-While you can use a 1000 watt solar panel system with a 12-volt system, the downside is that you will be drawing more current from your batteries and will lose power when your battery cables heat up.
+While you can use a 1000-watt solar panel system with a 12-volt system, the downside is that you will draw more current from your batteries and lose power when your battery cables heat up.

-A 1000 watt solar panel system does not mean you have 1000 watts to use.
-The 1000 watt rating refers to the amount of power that will be returned to your battery bank from the sunlight.
+A 1000-watt solar panel system does not mean you have 1000 watts to use.
+Instead, the 1000 watt rating refers to the amount of power returned to your battery bank from the sunlight.

-A 1000 watt solar panel system will deliver 1000 watts to your batteries every hour that the sun is directly over the panels.
-Depending on your location and time of year, you will get an average of 5 – 12 hours of sunlight daily.
+A 1000-watt solar panel system will deliver 1000 watts to your batteries every hour the sun is directly over the panels.
+So, depending on your location and time of year, you will get an average of 5 – 12 hours of sunlight daily.

-This means your 1000 watt solar panel kit can theoretically deliver 5,000 – 12,000 watts of power to your battery bank.
+This means your 1000-watt solar panel kit can theoretically deliver 5,000 – 12,000 watts of power to your battery bank.
 In practice, estimate 50-70% of that amount.
-The sun is only directly over your panels for about 1 hour each day.
-The rest of the day it is at an angle, and your panels will not deliver the total 1000 watts.
+The sun is only directly over your panels for about 1 hour daily.
+The rest of the day, the sun is at an angle, and your panels will not deliver the total 1000 watts.

 What Size Solar Panels Should I Consider?

 Right now, there are no single 1,000-watt solar panels on the market.
-There are a few 400 Watt solar panels on the market, and recently single 500-watt solar panels hit the market (2020).
+Instead, there are a few 400 Watt solar panels on the market, and recently single 500-watt solar panels hit the market (2020).

-How then would you get your 1000 watt solar panel system?
-You can do this by combining panels and purchasing efficient solar panels that generate increased output in a smaller footprint.
+How then would you get your 1000-watt solar panel system?
+You can combine panels and purchase efficient solar panels that generate increased output in a smaller footprint.

-There are a few things to keep in mind as you choose your solar panels.
+There are a few things to remember as you choose your solar panels.

 - The amount of space you have for solar panels is important.
 Less space will require more efficient panels.